 Education: A Bachelor’s degree in Communications, Journalism, Public Relations or a related area is required.

 Experience: Either one year of relevant professional public relations writing experience or a minimum of three semesters experience in a part-time position in a similar professional setting is required.
 Experience working in college or university public relations office is preferred.

 Skills: Must possess excellent interpersonal, verbal and written communication skills; proven ability to write quickly and clearly.
 Organizational and planning skills are required.
 Knowledge of word processing is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience in Web Page maintenance preferred.

 Other: The scope of the job requires some evening and weekend work and occasional traveling.

 1. Promotes a positive image of the Missouri State University – West Plains by preparing and disseminating news stories to area news media.
 Stories include feature articles on academic programs and student and faculty/staff achievement.

 2. Helps promote the Missouri State University – West Plains to alumni, donor and community audiences by preparing news releases for the development office on friend-raising events, major donations and feature stories for the alumni newsletter.

 3. Supports the Grizzly Athletic program and the University/Community Programs by developing and disseminating a wide variety of news stories focusing on the basketball, volleyball, booster club and University/Community Programs events throughout the year.